 The Cleveland Cavaliers won their eighth straight game after a comeback in their visit to the LA Lakers on Sunday night.
 Two-time Cav LeBron James fell to his former side, who sit second in the Eastern Conference.

 The Cavs stay in LA, with the Clippers their opponents on Monday night.
 The Clippers lost 110-102 to the Utah Jazz on Sunday, their fifth defeat of the season.
-Following that loss, the Cavs head into this one at 10/13 to continue their winning streak.
+Following that loss, the Cavs head into this one as -130 to continue their winning streak.

 The Boston Celtics are hoping to keep within touching distance of the Cavs and they head to the Memphis Grizzlies, who have Ja Morant back after injury.